lambdax-x/PNL-shell/README.md

-# Do no use this Linux module
+# You shall not use this Linux module

 ## About this project

 Linux kernel programming project at UPMC.
 The goal is to schedule "commands" in the kernel, from userspace.

+### License

+This project has been contaminated by the GPL.

 ## Features